Updated: 11 hours ago

 However, for more than 7,000 years of unique history, heritage and culture, there are many other fantastic attractions in Egypt to visit.

-Here are 21 attraction places you should visit or know about...
+Here are the most famous attraction places you should visit or know about...

 Cairo Opera House

-From its 187 meters, the Cairo tower offers the most amazing panoramic views of Cairo.
+Due to its height of 187 meters, the Cairo tower offers the most amazing panoramic views of Cairo.

-It is a free-standing concrete tower in Cairo, located on Gezira Island in River Nile,Zamalik District.
+It is a free-standing concrete tower in Cairo, located on Gezira Island in River Nile, Zamalek District.

-It considered one of the major tourist attraction in Cairo.
+It is considered one of the major tourist attractions in Cairo.

 Built from 1954 to 1961, and was designed by the Egyptian architect Naoum Shebib.